Aashishkumar-07/HTML-CSS/README.md

 ### The following projects were done as a part of a udemy course Build Responsive Real-World Websites with HTML and CSS
 *check out my webpage :https://omnifood-aashish-kumar.netlify.app*

-🎯 In this project we created a landing page for AI based food subscription using css grid, flex-box and make it responsive using media query.
+🎯 In this project I created a landing page for AI based food subscription using css grid, flex-box and made it responsive using media query.

 *check out my webpage :https://code-magazine-aashish.netlify.app*

-🎯 Here we create a blog page and much focus was given on learning the basics of css and html
+🎯 Here I created a blog page and much focus was given on learning the basics of css and html